ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

 Customizing CLM's Configuration
 *******************************

-The "Creating a Case" section of the `+|cesmrelease| Scripts User's-Guide <link-CESM-UG>`_ gives instructions on creating a case.
+The "Creating a Case" section of the `|cesmrelease| Scripts User's-Guide <link-CESM-UG>`_ gives instructions on creating a case.
 What is of interest here is how to customize your use of CLM for the case that you created.

 For CLM when **preview_namelist**, **$CASE.build**, or **$CASE.run** are called there are two steps that take place: